contensis/image-api/cropping/anchored-crop.md

+---
+description: The anchored crop mode extracts a region of the original image to the exact dimensions specified from a specific location.
+---

 # Anchored crop

 Extract a region of the original image with a given width and height.
 You can specify the [anchor](#anchor) parameter to select which part of the image to extract, or use exact [coordinate cropping](exact.md).